Gundremmingen Nuclear Power Plant: Unit A

 Unit A was a boiling water reactor with an output of 237 megawatts, the first large nuclear power plant in Germany.
 It was in operation from December 1966 until January 1977, and generated a total of 13.79 TWh of energy during those years.

 Following objections by the city of Nuremberg to the original planned location on the Danube at Bertoldsheim (between Donauwörth und Neuburg an der Donau), because of protected areas for the city's drinking water supply in the Lech estuary, the plant was instead located approximately 50 km up-river in Gundremmingen, between Dillingen an der Donau and Günzburg.
 The plant was proposed on 13 July 1962, quickly approved, on 14 December 1962, and placed in service in December 1966.
 A protest group, the Notgemeinschaft Atom-Kraftwerk Gundremmingen-Offingen (Gundremmingen-Offingen Atomic Power Plant Emergency Organization) was silenced using monies specifically set aside for the purpose.

 In 1975 an incident occurred in which two workers were killed by escaping steam: it was the first fatal accident in a nuclear power plant in Germany.

 On 13 January 1977 a serious incident occurred that resulted in the total loss of Unit A. In cold, damp weather, two high-voltage lines carrying electricity from the plant short-circuited.
 The ensuing rapid shutdown of the reactor led to operational errors.
 Within ten minutes, there was approximately 3 meters of standing water in the reactor building and the temperature had risen to nearly 80 degrees Celsius.
 Through error, too much water was introduced into the reactor for emergency cooling.
 Pressure relief valves released between 200 and 400 cubic meters (sources vary) of radioactive coolant water into the building.
 The water, and also the gases, were later released from the building into the environment.

 Political and regulatory bodies required that in addition to repairs, the unit's control and safety systems be modernized.
 Because modernization would have required an investment of 180 million DM, and since Units B and C were already under construction, the operating authorities later decided not to return Unit A to service.
 The contaminated steel parts were contained in protective castings and removed to the interim radioactive storage location in Mitterteich.

 In 1983 the decision was made to dismantle the unit.
 Dismantling was "far advanced" in 2005 and has led to valuable experience and the development of state of the art processes for the breakdown, handling, and cleansing of radiation-contaminated materials.
 According to the operators, approximately 10,000 tonnes of scrap have been created in the process, of which 86% have been re-usable and 14% are to be disposed of in permanent storage as radioactive waste.

-In January 2006 the Bayerische Staatsministerium für Umwelt, Gesundheit und Verbraucherschutz (Bavarian State Ministry for Environment, Health, and Consumer Safety) gave permission for the construction of a "technology center" within the confines of the former Unit A - with the exception of the reactor building.
+In January 2006 the Bayerisches Staatsministerium für Umwelt, Gesundheit und Verbraucherschutz (Bavarian State Ministry for Environment, Health, and Consumer Safety) gave permission for the construction of a "technology center" within the confines of the former Unit A - with the exception of the reactor building.
 Following conversion and modernization, the following work will be possible there: